Curriculum Vitae for Tamara Stimatze

 Teaching Assistant, Quantitative Methods in Psychology I, New Mexico State University

 Responsibilities: Grading graduate students with assignments and exams pertaining to probability, null hypothesis significance testing, non-parametric tests (e.g. Chi-Square), simple parametric tests (e.g. Pearson’s Correlation, t-tests).
-Substitute lecturing on statistical analysis techniques (e.g. regression) and meeting with graduate students outside of class.
+Lecturing on statistical analysis techniques (e.g. regression) and meeting with graduate students outside of class.

 Responsibilities: Grading graduate student assignments and exam pertaining to F-ratio construction and analysis for between-subjects, within-subjects, and nested designs in ANOVA.
 Lecturing on statistical analysis techniques, if necessary and meeting with graduate students outside of class.